getify/You-Dont-Know-JS/async & performance/ch1.md

 Since `foo()` can't be interrupted by `bar()`, nor can `bar()` be interruptd by `foo()`, this program only has two possible outcomes depending only on which starts running first.

-Asynchrony means that these three chunks are going to happen separated by gaps of time.
-Furthermore, chunk 1 will always happen first, but chunks 2 and 3 may happen in either-first order:
+Asynchrony means that these three chunks are going to happen separated by gaps of time:

 Chunk 1:
 ```js